Changing your name when you get married

 If you want to add your maiden name as a middle name, you need to officially change your name by statutory declaration.

-If you want to go back to using your birth surname (maiden name), you usually don't need to apply for a name change — you can just start using your old name.
+If you want to go back to using your maiden name, you usually don't need to apply for a name change — you can just start using your old name.